-2022 marked a significant ESG milestone for the Company and the Board.
-The Governance Committee, which is responsible for the oversight of the Company's ESG activities, approved an ESG roadmap that includes the phased adoption of the Sustainability Accounting Standards Board (SASB) reporting framework for asset managers.
-While we have always operated with integrity, promoted transparency, and respected individuals and our communities, we now have a formalized process ensuring we are governed accordingly and continue to provide meaningful disclosure to shareholders about our practices.
+In 2022, the Governance Committee, which is responsible for the oversight of the Company's ESG activities, approved an ESG roadmap that includes the phased adoption of the Sustainability Accounting Standards Board (SASB) reporting framework for asset managers.
+While we have always operated with integrity, promoted transparency, and respected individuals and our communities, we have a formalized process ensuring we are governed accordingly and continue to provide meaningful disclosure to shareholders about our practices.